You can use Quotient’s SDK to log inputs and outputs from your retrieval or search-augmented AI applications.

 Initialize the Quotient logger with configuration settings for your application:

-from quotientai import QuotientAI
+from quotientai import QuotientAI, DetectionType

 quotient = QuotientAI(api_key="your-quotient-api-key")